webnf/davstore/README.md

 ## License

-Copyright © 2014 Herwig Hochleitner
+Copyright ↄ⃝ 2016 Herwig Hochleitner

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.